SourM1lk/Absolute_Auto_Pwn/README.md

 2. Openvpn installed with your .ovpn file for HTB
 3. Sync your Windows time to absolute.htb
 4. On your OpenVPN LAN Adapter set the primary DNS as the absolute.htb IP address
+5. PowerView.ps1 in same directory as program
+6. ActiveDirectory Module installed on windows system

-Note: The Auto Pwn program will try to set these, but more then likley fail, until I spend more time on this
+Note: The Auto Pwn program will try to set steps 3 and 4, but more then likley fail, until I spend more time on this
 ```